Teradata/jupyter-demos/README.md

 [Python Version](./Recipes/Feature_Store_Feature_Engg/Feature_Engineering_and_Feature_Store_Usage.ipynb)

 #### Product Recommendation via AWS Bedrock
-Use AWS Bedrock, Embedding from HuggingFace and Vantage in-DB functions to assist in providing product recommendations to develop a recipe assistant chatbot.<br>
+Use AWS Bedrock, Embedding from HuggingFace and Teradata in-DB functions to assist in providing product recommendations to develop a recipe assistant chatbot.<br>
 [Python Version](./UseCases/Chat_Powered_Product_Recommendation/Chat_powered_product_recommendation_based_on_search_output.ipynb)

-#### Resume Classification Model Training using Vantage In-DB Functions
+#### Resume Classification Model Training using Teradata In-DB Functions
 Use data from a collection of Resume Examples taken from kaggle for categorizing a given resume into any of the labels defined in the dataset.
 Summarize and ask questions using a ChatBot.<br>
 [Python Version](./Resume_Analyzer/Introduction.ipynb)